Q4Justice/proto-parse/README.md

 ## Contributing

-### Change the parsing rules

 1. Update the grammar in `proto.peg`
+2. Update the `.proto` file in `tests/assets` to test the grammar
+3. Run `npm test` to build and test the changes
+4. Run `npm run prettify` to lint
+5. When changes are ready to be submitted, see the notes on publishing below

+### Publish a new version of the package

+1. Increment the package version number
-2. Run `npm run build`.
-This generates a new `parser.js` file with the parsing rules.
+2. Run `npm run prepare-publish`.
+This handles building and linting your changes
+3. Submit the PR
+4. After the PR is merged, the "Publish" workflow will automatically run to publish a new version of the package

-### Test
+### Tests

-Run the `proto-parse.test.js` file.
+The test `proto-parse.test.js` checks if the test `.proto` file in `tests/assets` parses successfully.
+Test cases can be added directly to the test proto file.

+The test works by running the built grammar against the `.proto` file.
+This means that every time the grammar in `proto.peg` is updated, it must be rebuilt!
+It's recommended to test using `npm test` since it will handle building and testing.

 ### Format and style

-Fix the formatting and styling issues according to ESLint and Prettier: `npm run prettify`
+Fix the formatting and styling issues according to the linter rules: `npm run prettify`

-### Publish a new version of the package

-1. Increment the package version number before submitting a PR
-2. After the PR is merged, the "Publish" workflow will automatically run to publish a new version of the package
+### Debugging

+**I've updated the grammar, but my test continue to fail with the same error, no matter what I've changed**

+If you are running the tests NOT through `npm test`, then the likely issue is that your grammar needs to be rebuilt.
+To do this, run `npm build`.
+See the notes on the tests above for more details.